ibm-cloud-docs/vsrx/access-gateway-appliances.md

 # Viewing All Gateway Appliances

-The Gateway Appliances screen in the Customer Portal is where you can display and access all Network Gateway Appliances, including the IBM Cloud Juniper vSRX.
+The Gateway Appliances screen in the Customer Portal is where you can display and access all Network Gateway Appliances, including the IBM® Cloud Juniper vSRX.

 Perform the following procedure to access the Gateway Appliances screen in the Customer Portal.